8 Ways To Keep Your Christmas Service Visitors Coming Back

 Here at Vanderbloemen, one of our core values is Wow-Making Excellence.
 Simply put, when dealing with anyone in our organization, we want people to say, “WOW, I can’t believe how well they ______!”
 When people go to your Christmas Eve service, you want them to say, “Wow!” because your church took the specific thumbprint that God has given it and lived it out with excellence.

-Don’t try to be someone you aren’t the other 52 weeks of the year.
+Don’t try to be someone you aren’t the rest of the year.
 Don’t compete with the church up the street.
 Be who you are, and be that amazingly well.
 Wow-making excellence takes a committed team of people.
 It takes buy-in from all staff, a huge amount of volunteers, and a ton of planning.
 Always keep in mind that the experience starts as people drive onto the property and ends after your follow-up process is complete.

 2. Make your Christmas Eve services represent who you really are.